sparktacusdemo/tweets_realtime_nlp_analysis/README.md

 ### Purpose <br>
 Real-time Analyze the tweets, by applying NLP algorithms.
 The application will bring us insights about a specific subject,or theme.
+For example, the app can analyze the sentiment (negative, positive, neutral) of a set of tweets that concern a specific topic.
 <br>

 ### Technical Environment <br>